 We’re going to go through every fix, starting from the simplest up to the most advanced.

-If you follow them all in order, you are sure to get your TV working again.
+If you follow them all in order, I am sure you can get your TV working again.

 1. Check Power Supply